top of page

 Alley Conservatory will be held at the Alley Theatre at 615 Texas Ave.
 Students may be dropped off and picked up in Nina Vance Alley, located on Texas Avenue between the theatre building and the Alley Garage.
 Parking is not allowed in the alleyway.
 Please refer to the map for details.

-For students driving themselves, Theater District Parking is the preferred garage.
-The entrance to this garage is located off Texas Avenue between Smith and Louisiana streets.
+For students driving themselves, the Alley Theatre Garage is the preferred garage.
+There are two entrances to the garage: one on Smith street and one on Louisiana street.
 Metered street parking is also available.
 Parking cards for the Alley garage may be provided pending availability.

 Due to the strong focus on ensemble, each student has a vital role.
 Therefore, accumulative absences and tardies can result in your dismissal from Conservatory without a refund.
 Please check your calendar and notify us in writing of any dates that your child will need to arrive late or leave early.
 You can send attendance notes to Esme LeJeune Wu at esmew@alleytheatre.org.